-In addition to serious physical injuries, being hit by a large commercial vehicle can result in a lawsuit for lost wages and the need for extensive physical and occupational rehabilitation.
+In addition to severe injuries, being hit by a large commercial vehicle can result in a personal injury claim for lost wages and the need for extensive physical and occupational rehabilitation and medical expenses.

-Our Las Vegas Nevada personal injury attorneys can help see that you get the compensation you need — without unnecessary delay or hassle.
+Our Las Vegas Nevada personal injury attorneys can help see that you get the compensation you need in your auto accident claim — without unnecessary delay or hassle.

 How can a personal injury attorney help?

 Nevada accident lawsuits involving trucks and other commercial vehicles can be difficult to settle.
-Trucking companies are often from out of state or subject to a complex corporate structure that can make it hard to press a claim.
+Trucking companies are often from out of state or subject to a complex corporate structure that can make it hard to press a claim for a truck crash.

 In addition, interstate trucking and bus companies are subject to both Nevada and federal law when there is an accident involving a commercial vehicle in Nevada.

-Our experienced Las Vegas truck accident lawyers understand both federal and Nevada laws relating to truck accidents.
+Our experienced Las Vegas truck accident lawyers understand both federal and Nevada laws relating to truck accidents claims.
 And we know all the games trucking companies play — such as trying to dodge liability by “renting out” their trucks or hiring drivers as independent contractors.

-Retaining a lawyer who understands how to succeed with a lawsuit can make the difference between getting the compensation you deserve and getting the brush-off.
-Your lawyer may even be able to get you punitive damages.
+Retaining a lawyer who understands how to succeed with a lawsuit can make the difference between getting the compensation you deserve and getting the brush-off from the at fault party’s insurer.
+Your lawyer may even be able to get you punitive damages for semi-truck and truck accident injuries.

 How does Nevada law define a commercial vehicle?